Utah Tech Police Department

 “Community policing is a philosophy that promotes organizational strategies that support the systemic use of partnerships and problem-solving techniques to proactively address the immediate conditions that give rise to public safety issues such as crime, social disorder, and fear of crime.” – Department of Justice, Community Oriented Policing Services

 Utah Tech University Police Department hires only those officers who truly love and value the UT community.
 Community oriented policing is not just a model of policing for us; it is fundamental and essential to how we protect and serve on campus.
-If you have ideas or suggestions on how we can better fulfill our community oriented policing responsibilities on campus, please contact us.
+If you have ideas or suggestions on how we can better fulfill our community-oriented policing responsibilities on campus, please contact us.

 De-Escalation & Use of Force